Skip to content

 #3uTools: best free option

 3uTools is the only free option in this list that’s actually competitive.
 It’s developed in China and the interface has rough edges, but it does basic backup, restore, and file transfer for $0.
-We installed it from the official site and ran a backup of our iPhone 15 in 14 minutes (slower than iCareFone but acceptable).
+Installed from the official site, it handles a standard backup without trouble, though it runs slower than iCareFone.

 iCareFone and the alternatives in this review are intended for use only on your own device or account.
 We don’t recommend the jailbreak modules in 3uTools because rooting an iPhone you don’t legally own can violate Apple’s terms and may be illegal in some jurisdictions.